achaari/ac-language/compiler_desc.md

 -	Conditional step could not be Steps sequence or Optional sequence.
 -	When conditional step is a procedure call,  the compiler will try to match the whole procedure, but no error will be raised if the procedure fail.

-Some specific step could be used in a steps sequence :
+Some specific steps could be used in a steps sequence :
 -	break step defined as “,” : to interrupt the steps sequence and accept is
 -	recall step defined as “*” : to recall the steps sequence from the beginning